 Satsang, roughly translated is, a gathering of like-minded beings in pursuit of the ‘truth’.
 In The South London Satsang we will gather together to explore all aspects of the science & philosophy of Yoga – from chanting to anatomy, Sanskrit to morality.
 Once a month we will meet and, under the guidance of guest speakers & teachers, explore and learn together.

-Created by Ana Forrest, Forrest Yoga is an inspiring, fierce and deep yoga practice.
+Created by Ana Forrest, Forrest Yoga is an inspiring, and deeply healing yoga practice.

-With emphasis on long held asanas, core work and strong breathing (time to master your kapalabhati!) – expect to work through carefully sequenced classes with unique poses (turbo dog, oil rigger and other advanced inversions) building a balance between strength and flexibility and helping you to get stronger both physically and emotionally.
+With emphasis on long held asanas, core work and strong breathing (time to master your kapalabhati!) – expect to work through carefully sequenced classes with unique poses (turbo dog, oil rigger and shoulder shrugs) building a balance between strength and softness and helping you to get stronger both physically and emotionally.

 “I developed Forrest Yoga as I was working through my own healing.
 I took poses and modified or created new ones to address today’s lifestyle physical ailments… Through Forrest Yoga you get your physical health and strength and also a place in which to welcome your Spirit back home.
 And by this I do not mean a spiritual practice but rather being your authentic self.”
 Ana Forrest